survivejs/react-book/manuscript/08_building_kanban.md

 T> If you want output that doesn't have React keys, use `React.renderToStaticMarkup` instead.
 This is useful especially if you are writing static site generators.

-In addition, we need to tweak the entry point of our application to take these changes into account.
+In addition we need to tweak the entry point of our application to take these changes into account.
 When in production it should use the existing markup instead of injecting its own.

 **app/index.jsx**